teebark/autismva/readme.md

-PHP and CSS changes for the Commonwealth Autism web conversion project. csvfix_filter config file for csfix functions.php contains the shortcode for the resource database search resource-cat.php is the template for cpt resource_db resource-result-cat.php is obsolete resource-search-cat.php os obsolete resource-search-cat2 is obsolete resource-search is obsolete resource-json.txt is the json code for use with csvlint resource-show-results.php is the template for showing the results of a search on the resource database single-resource_db.php is the template for showing a single post of the resource database style.css is the css in the child theme, it4-causes-dev-site
+<h1>PHP and CSS changes for the Commonwealth Autism web conversion project.<k/h1>
+csvfix_filter config file for csfix<br>
+functions.php contains the shortcode for the resource database search<br>
+resource-cat.php is the template for cpt resource_db<br>
+resource-result-cat.php is obsolete<br>
+resource-search-cat.php os obsolete<br>
+resource-search-cat2 is obsolete<br>
+resource-search is obsolete<br>
+resource-json.txt is the json code for use with csvlint<br>
+resource-show-results.php is the template for showing the results of a search on the resource database<br>
+single-resource_db.php is the template for showing a single post of the resource database<br>
+style.css is the css in the child theme, it4-causes-dev-site

 to extract the resource database from the ca site.